shreykharbanda31/AlgoReadyForFree/README.md

 Notice any issues with a repository?
 Please file a github issue in the repository.

 ## Contact
-If you have any questions, suggestions, or feedback, please feel free to reach out to us at shrey [dot] kharbanda [at] nyu [dot] edu.
+If you have any questions, suggestions, or feedback, please feel free to reach out at [shrey.kharbanda@nyu.edu](mailto:shrey.kharbanda@nyu.edu).